Our Services

 Justina uses different types of expressive art as part of her therapeutic approach.
 Justina believes that therapy is an important component to overall wellness management and is most successful when individuals feel supported by their therapist as part of a safe and strong therapeutic alliance.

-Justina works with both outpatient clients and CCS clients.
+Justina works with both outpatient clients and CCS clients; she also offers supervision.

 Morgan is a licensed psychotherapist who works with individuals across the lifespan.
 She received her Masters in Social Work from the University of Wisconsin.
 Morgan has experience and training working with children, adolescents, and adults.
 She is trained in Play Therapy, Cognitive-Behavioral Therapy, Trauma-Focused Cognitive Behavioral Therapy, and Brainspotting.
 Morgan is currently working on a certificate in Perinatal and Postpartum mental health and treatment.